logo

 IQ 250

 William James Sidis was a child prodigy from the United States who excelled in math and claimed to be a multilingual speaker.
-His sister asserted after his passing that his IQ was "the very highest that had ever been obtained," but any documentation of any IQ tests Sidis actually underwent have been lost to time.
-He enrolled in Harvard at the age of eleven and was said to be fluent in more than forty different languages and dialects as an adult.
+His sister asserted after his passing that his IQ was "the very highest that had ever been obtained."
+Still, any documentation of any IQ tests Sidis underwent has been lost to time.
+He attended Harvard at 11 years of age and became fluent in over forty languages and dialects as an adult.

-Prodigies raised in a genius training regime are not necessarily synonymous with a happy life, the story of William James Sidis is an example.
-Learn about Williams James Sidis IQ and his life through this article.
+Prodigies raised in a genius training regime are not necessarily synonymous with a happy life; the story of William James Sidis is an example.
+Learn about Williams James Sidis's IQ and his life through this article.

 William Sidis' IQ has been the subject of numerous rumors over time.
 His IQ test results were never recorded, so modern historians are left to make an educated guess.
 William James Sidis' IQ was reportedly between 250 and 300.
 Any intelligent person will be happy to tell you that it has no meaning (though they will probably still be a little cocky about it).
-However, Sidis was so intelligent that his IQ was equal to that of three average people put together.
-Nevertheless, despite his intelligence, he had trouble blending in with a society that didn't understand him.
+However, Sidis was so intelligent that his IQ was equal to that of three average people.
 Nevertheless, despite his intelligence, he had trouble blending in with a society that didn't understand him.

-His parents were also not your typical people; his father Boris Sidis was a well-known psychologist who made significant contributions to the study of psychopathology, and his mother Sarah Mandelbaum Sidis was a medical doctor who attended Boston University School of Medicine.
-His parents were extremely pushy because they fervently desired for him to pursue knowledge alone.
+His parents were both extraordinary people; Boris Sidis was a well-recognized psychologist who had made significant contributions to psychopathology research, while Sarah Mandelbaum Sidis attended Boston University School of Medicine as a medical doctor.
+His parents were highly pushy because they wanted him to pursue knowledge alone.
 His mother lavishly spent cash on books, atlases, and other educational resources to support his desire to learn.
 Boris Sidis wanted to provide his son with the best resources for developing his capacity for logic and thought.
 Even as a young child, he engaged in discussions with William Sidis about psychology and other cutting-edge topics.
 Sidis, however, wasn't pleased to receive such preferential treatment from his parents.

 1. William James Sidis Education Background

 Young Sidis was unquestionably a phenomenon of the mind.
 His early successes were on par with those of Johann Goethe, Thomas Macaulay, and John Stuart Mill.
-William Sidis could read English by the time he was two years old, and at the age of four, he was typing original French content.
+William Sidis could read English when he was two years old, and at four, he was typing original French content.
 He created a formula at the age of five that allowed him to identify the day of the week for any given historical date.
-He projected a brand-new logarithms table based on the number twelve at the age of eight.
+He projected a brand-new logarithms table based on the number twelve at eight.

-He enrolled in Harvard at the age of twelve and received his degree with honors before turning sixteen.
+He enrolled in Harvard at twelve and received his degree with honors before turning sixteen.
 His skills did not only lie in mathematics.
 He was fluent in reading and speaking French, German, Russian, Greek, Latin, Armenian, and Turkish at this age.
-The young man's "Fourth Dimensional Bodies" theories amazed both students and scientists during his first year at Harvard University.
+The young man's "Fourth Dimensional Bodies" theories amazed students and scientists during his first year at Harvard University.

-2. William James Sidis IQ and his Career
+2. William James Sidis's IQ and his Career

 a.
 Living With His Genius

 Living at Harvard was not simple.
 Although his academic performance was without question, William utterly failed in his extracurricular activities.
-He was frequently teased by his much older classmates because he had no interest in girls or anything else related to social life.
+His much older classmates frequently teased him because he had no interest in girls or anything related to social life.
 He nevertheless earned a magna cum laude diploma in 1914.
 He was 16.

-He was detained and given an 18-month prison term in 1919 for taking part in a socialist demonstration in Boston while struggling to adapt to life outside of a classroom.
-By sending him to a sanatorium in New Hampshire for a year, Boris managed to keep him out of jail.
-After being freed and spending a year in California, William returned to the East Coast and worked a string of uninspired jobs for years while also writing self-published books and teaching part-time.
+William was arrested and given an 18-month prison term in 1919 for taking part in a socialist demonstration in Boston while still struggling to adapt to life outside of a classroom.
+Boris managed to keep William out of jail by sending him to a sanatorium in New Hampshire for one year; once released, he spent another year in California before returning East.
+There, he worked various unfulfilling jobs while writing self-published books and teaching part-time.

-His most well-known work, "The Animate and the Inanimate," was published in 1925 to little acclaim.
-According to the publisher, it touches on "the origins of life, cosmology, the potential reversibility of the second law through Maxwell's Demon, among other things."
-William makes an argument for the existence of what are now referred to as black holes in it.
+"The Animate and the Inanimate" was published to limited acclaim in 1925 by its publisher.
+According to their account, this work explored "the origins of life, cosmology, potential reversibility of Maxwell's Demon's second law, among other topics."
+William argues for the existence of what are now referred to as black holes.

 But by that point, the former boy genius had been branded a failure by the media.
 He hid himself from the public even more.